Nir-Az/Fast-DDS-Demo/Examples/7_HelloDDS_Safe_Reader__/readme.md

+**TODO - this example was interrupted and canceled, do not use this example!**

 On this example I wanted to use a combination of boost::interprocess shared memory for read_only access.

 The fastDDS writer will write to the topic the allocated shared_memory address